 • Written in Python, this layer handles orchestration logic.

-• Key components include the Config Loader, Workflow Loader, Workflow Executor, and Azure CLI integration.
+• Key components include the Configuration Manager, Template Processor, Execution Planner, Executor, and Azure CLI integration.

 • Acts as the control plane for resource creation.